intel/sawr/sawr_master/INSTALL.md

 Once this is setup, you will be able to remotely and securely log into your robot to start the SW stack and use keyboard teleop.
 If you use ``ssh -X`` you will even be able to open windows.
-Unfortunately remote graphics such as in ``rviz`` tends not to work.
+Unfortunately remote graphics such as in ``rviz`` tends not to work (there is support in OpenGL for remote graphics, but...).
 You can also
 [set up a VNC and tunnel it over ssh](https://www.linode.com/docs/applications/remote-desktop/install-vnc-on-ubuntu-16-04).
-If set up properly this can be reasonably secure and will allow graphical applications.
+If set up properly this can be reasonably secure and will allow graphical applications, although it will not be especially performant.

 Note that if the firewall is running then
 [remote network access to ROS](http://wiki.ros.org/ROS/NetworkSetup) will not be possible.
-You can temporarily disable the firewall in this case using ``sudo ufw disable``, and of course reenable it with ``sudo ufw enable``, but while the firewall is disabled your robot will be vulnerable and should not be on a public network.
+You can temporarily disable the firewall in this case using ``sudo ufw disable``, and of course reenable it with ``sudo ufw enable``.
+Unfortunately, while the firewall is disabled your robot will be vulnerable and should not be on a public network.
 ROS is simply not defined with security in mind and should not be opened to an outside network.
 Unfortunately ssh tunneling will not work for remote ROS access as ROS uses